What are the payment methods available on AOL service?

-If it turns out the email you received isn’t from us, please let us know by forwarding it to firstname.lastname@example.org and we'll take it from there.
-For more information on how to spot phishing email scams, please visit the AOL Mail Security site.
+If it turns out the email you received isn’t from us, mark it as spam immediately.
+For more information on how to spot phishing email scams, please visit our Safety and Security page.

 Still not sure if the email is spam?
 Here are a few ways to know the difference:

 - AOL will never ask you for confidential billing information such as your driver’s license number, credit card number, debit PIN or Social Security Number through emails.